Mental health services are free on the NHS, but in most cases you will need a referral from your GP to access them.

 If you want to talk to someone right away, the mental health helpline page has a list of organisations you can call for immediate assistance.
 These are helplines with specially trained volunteers who'll listen to you, understand what you're going through, and help you through the immediate crisis.

-The Samaritans operates a service 24 hours a day, 365 days a year for people who want to talk in confidence.
-Call them on 08457 90 90 90.
+The Samaritans operates a free to call service 24 hours a day, 365 days a year for people who want to talk in confidence.
+Call them on 116 123 or visit the Samaritans website.

 Also read our advice about dealing with a mental health crisis or emergency.